arthuraa/coq-utils/README.md

 - `hseq`: heterogeneous lists.

-- `void`, `string`: basic infrastructure for some types in the Coq standard library.
+- `string`: basic infrastructure for some types in the Coq standard library.

 The development is based on the [SSReflect][3] proof language and on the